VALLEY TROUBADOURS HANDBOOK 2023 - 2024

 Head Lice: A child with head lice should stay home until after the first treatment with a medicated head lice product.

 Strep Throat: A child with strep throat may return to rehearsals 24 hours after antibiotic treatment has begun.

 A sick child cannot learn effectively and is unable to participate in classes in a meaningful way.
 Keeping a sick child home prevents the spread of illness in our community and allows the child an opportunity to rest and recover.

 RULES OF CONDUCT AND BUILDING RULES

 Conduct will be enforced before, during, and after rehearsals anywhere on the property in which the groups rehearse or perform.
-Directors reserve the right to deny participation in rehearsals or performances due to inappropriate behavior, and the following will result in immediate disciplinary action:
+Directors reserve the right to deny participation in rehearsals or performances due to inappropriate behavior, and the following will result in immediate disciplinary action, up to and including dismissal from the program for the semester without refund:

 · Foul language, coarse joking, or unwholesome or disrespectful talk to students or adults